 In the wild, snakes seldom stay in the same place for long, selecting different places to rest, so they are not easy targets for predators.
 Some animals hunt snakes, so these reptiles must actively avoid predators.
 However, some snakes, such as timber rattlesnakes, return to their birthplace yearly for brumation, a process similar to hibernation.
 Many snakes brumate and can become sluggish and utterly immobile during the cold season.

 These animals usually find winter quarters in isolated areas in the wild where they won’t be disturbed.
 Burrows, crevices, shelters, and leaf litter are all excellent places where snakes can brumate in the wild.
 Some temperate species can even brumate in water.
 These timber rattlesnakes also tolerate several snakes to share their sleeping spots.
 For instance, racer snakes may share the timber rattlesnake’s sleeping space.
-Also, racer snakes take advantage of the brumating rattlesnakes to eat its babies while the parent sleeps.

 Where Do Snakes Sleep in Winter?